The Westminster Abbey Trust

 • Limited timeframe (typically up to 5 years for supported activities)

-Major grants appear to be made to organizations with which the Abbey has established relationships.
+Major grants appear to be made to organisations with which the Abbey has established relationships.
 For example, The Passage has been a long-standing partner with Abbey staff volunteering at their Resource Centre and Passage clients regularly welcomed for Abbey visits.

 Getting on Their Radar